alexkreidler/covid/src/covid-testing/in.md

-Firstly, the PCR process, because it can be used for more advanced procedures, requires careful preparation of the sample in the lab, which can lead to shortages of requisite reagents, as has been widely reported.
+Firstly, the PCR process, because it can be used for more advanced procedures, requires careful preparation of the sample in the lab, which can lead to shortages of requisite reagents, for DNA/RNA extraction, as has been widely reported.

 However, LAMP tests have been shown to work directly on samples with little or no preparation.
-In fact, during the Zika virus outbreak, a RT-LAMP test was developed that could test individual dead mosquitoes by simply placing them in a test tube with water, and then running the test.
+In fact, during the Zika virus outbreak, various LAMP tests were developed that could test individual dead mosquitoes by simply placing them in a test tube with water, and then running the test [@silva_loop-mediated_2020]. [^multi]

+[^multi]:  For example, @yaren_point_2017 was able to build a test for 3 diseases: the Zika virus, Dengue virus, and the Chikungunya virus in one test (known as a **multiplexed** test) simply based on unprocessed urine and blood plasma from humans, and a simple treatment protocol for the mosquitoes.

+Next, let's discuss the differences between types of sampling methods for respiratory infections specifically.

-For example, for COVID-19, most testing facilities use a nasopharyngeal swab which is uncomfortable and sometimes painful as a healthcare practitioner sticks a swab down one's nasal cavity, often eliciting coughs or sneezes that could contain the virus.
-This is why healthcare workers need to wear and change into new personal protective equipment (PPE) before every test.
+For COVID-19, most testing facilities use a nasopharyngeal swab which is uncomfortable and sometimes painful as a healthcare practitioner inserts a swab into one's nasal cavity, often eliciting coughs or sneezes that could spread the virus.
+This is why healthcare personnel (HCP)[^hcw] need to change all or parts of their personal protective equipment (PPE) before each test [@health_personal_2020].

+[^hcw]: Also sometimes referred to in literature as healthcare worker (HCW).

-This leads to real challenges, including the simple time added for healthcare workers to properly clean or change their PPE before a test, and if the supply chain cannot provide adequate PPE for doctors and others who need it.
+This leads to real challenges, including the *time added* for healthcare personnel to properly clean or change their PPE before a test.

+It also poses a risk to the workers and the patients if they are either reusing PPE or using substandard equipment (like a bandana for a face mask) if the supply chain cannot provide adequate PPE due to the surging demand from doctors and others who need it [@cnn_used_nodate; @cdc_strategies_2020].

-For example, healthcare workers at drive-thru testing stations using N95 masks may be preventing a doctor in a hospital from caring for a critical-condition patient because of a lack of masks.
+Additionally, HPC at drive-thru testing stations or in a clinic performing sample collection using N95 masks may be preventing a doctor in a hospital from caring for a critical-condition patient because of a lack of masks.

-LAMP may allow for alleviating this problem by allowing for patient-collected samples.
+LAMP may allow for alleviating this problem by allowing for patient-collected samples in a patient's own home.

-Studies have given mixed signals about the effectiveness of patient-collected samples and there are concerns about their uniformity.
-However, for most respiratory diseases, all indications suggest that patient-collected samples using saliva or a nasal swab (which is much easier and less uncomfortable) is just as accurate as nasopharyngeal swabs.
+Studies have given somewhat mixed signals about the effectiveness of patient-collected samples in general.
+For respiratory diseases in particular, self-collection shows a lot of promise.

+However, for most respiratory diseases, all indications suggest that patient-collected samples using saliva or a nasal swab (which is much easier and less uncomfortable) is just as accurate as nasopharyngeal swabs [@dhiman_effectiveness_2012].

+Some other methods, like self-collection of throat swabs such as in @fisher_evaluating_2019, have shown not to add significantly to the sensitivity of detection.

+For the SARS-Cov-2 virus specifically, preliminary research from @wang_detection_2020 has shown that the presence of the virus can be detected in many different type of samples.

+Since this group analyzed data from patients at varying severity levels and with different viral loads, and since they did not have access to medical data to correlate as such, there are no real conclusions we can draw about the sensitivity, especially since they only collected samples from 8 patients for nasal swabs.

+Further research is required in this area.

 <!-- However, there have been no really large scale studies, mainly because we've never seen a pandemic this big before.
  -->

-Additionally, the tests themselves generally have to be performed by highly trained workers.
+Additionally, the tests themselves generally have to be performed by trained workers, and some tests that include viral isolation must be run in a biocontainment facility.

 ## Accuracy